Summer learning loss: Reading

-In reading and language, however, substantial differences were found between middle-class and lower-class students.
+In reading and language, substantial differences were found between middle-class and lower-class students.
 Whereas middle-class students showed a non-significant gain in reading scores, lower-class students showed a significant loss that represented a gap of about three months of grade-level equivalent reading skills between middle- and lower-class students.

 These results are consistent with other researchers' findings that a family's socioeconomic status affects children's achievement scores almost exclusively when school is closed.
-Barbara Heyns’ 1978 landmark study of 2,978 6th and 7th graders in the Atlanta city public schools was the first thorough investigation of summer learning.
+Barbara Heyns' 1978 study of 2,978 sixth- and seventh-graders in the Atlanta city public schools was the first thorough investigation of summer learning.
 Heyns found that while poor children and black children came close to keeping up with middle-class children in cognitive growth when school was in session, they lagged far behind during the summer.

-Researchers Doris Entwistle and Karl Alexander extended Barbara Heyns’ line of research through the Beginning School Study (BSS) in 1982.
-BSS compared the school-year and summer achievement gains of 790 youths across 20 of Baltimore's public schools from the beginning of first grade in 1982 through the end of elementary school.
-The study also tracked these students' progress through high school and college.
-They found that in year nine, the low-socioeconomic status (SES) group's Reading Comprehension average lagged 73 points behind the high-SES group's on the California Achievement Test (CAT-V).
+In 1982, researchers Doris Entwistle and Karl Alexander extended Barbara Heyns' line of research through the Beginning School Study, which compared the school-year and summer achievement gains of 790 youths across 20 of Baltimore's public schools from the beginning of first grade in 1982 through the end of elementary school and tracked these students' progress through high school and college.
+They found that in year nine, the low-socioeconomic status group's reading comprehension average lagged 73 points behind the high-status group's on the California Achievement Test (CAT-V).
 About a third of the 73 points' difference (27 points) was in place when the students started first grade.
-After the first grade, the low-SES students fall further behind each year, with the gap reaching a plateau of around 70 points in the 5th grade.
-The remaining two-thirds of the 73 point gap accumulate over the course of the elementary and middle school years, with a staggering 48.5 points being attributed to the cumulative summer learning gap from the five elementary years.
-As this data shows, virtually the entire achievement gap reflects differences between low-SES and high-SES students’ home environments, with cognitive gains during the school year being relatively equal between both groups.
+After the first grade, the low-status students fall further behind each year, with the gap reaching a plateau of around 70 points in the 5th grade.
+The remaining two-thirds of the 73 point gap accumulate over the course of the elementary and middle school years, with 48.5 points being attributed to the cumulative summer learning gap from the five elementary years.

 Researchers from The Ohio State University extended summer learning gap research further by conducting a national study of 17,000 kindergarten and first grade children from the Early Childhood Longitudinal Study.
-The authors confirmed earlier findings of an unequal starting point, showing that a standard deviation's advantage in SES predicts a 1.77 month advantage in initial reading skill on the first day of kindergarten.
-The authors also confirmed that the SES achievement gap continues to grow after schooling starts, with summer learning accounting for the vast majority of the difference.
-While the average kindergarten learning rate was 1.65 test points per month, a standard deviation's advantage in SES predicted a relative gain of 0.16 points per month during summer, 0.07 points per month during kindergarten, and 0.05 points per month during first grade.
+The authors confirmed earlier findings of an unequal starting point, showing that a standard deviation's advantage in socioeconmic status predicts a 1.77 month advantage in initial reading skill on the first day of kindergarten.
+The authors also confirmed that the socioeconomic status achievement gap continues to grow after schooling starts, with summer learning accounting for the vast majority of the difference.
+While the average kindergarten learning rate was 1.65 test points per month, a standard deviation's advantage in socioeconomic status predicted a relative gain of 0.16 points per month during summer, 0.07 points per month during kindergarten, and 0.05 points per month during first grade.